realm/realm-dart/README.md

 cmake -G Ninja  -S . -B out
 cmake --build out --config Release
 ```

+### Versioning

+Realm Flutter and Dart SDK packages follow [Semantic Versioning](https://semver.org/)
+During the initial development the packages will be versioned according the scheme `0.major.minor+release stage` until the first stable version is reached then packages will be versioned with `major.minor.patch` scheme.

+The first versions will follow `0.1.0+preview`, `0.1.1+preview` etc.
+Then next release stage will pick up the next minor version `0.1.2+beta`, `0.1.3+beta`.
+This will ensure dependencies are updated on `pub get` with the new `beta` versions.
+If an `alpha` version is released before `beta` and it needs to not be considered for `pub get` then it should be marked as `prerelease` with `-alpha` so  `0.1.2-alpha` etc.
+Updating the major version with every release stage is also possible - `0.2.0+beta`, `0.2.1+beta`.

 ##### The "Dart" name and logo and the "Flutter" name and logo are trademarks owned by Google.